PyLadiesTC/Dcubed-installfest-2015/README.md

 Data^3 2015
 ====================

-**This Repo contains the slides/presentations from the 3/7/15 Data^3 conference hosted by PyMNtos, the Twin Cities R User Group, and PyLadiesTC.
-It also contains all materials developed for the Installfest organized by PyLadies that was developed to help folks to be prepared for the conference.**
+**This repository contains the slides/presentations from the 3/7/15 Data^3 conference hosted by PyMNtos, the Twin Cities R User Group, and PyLadiesTC.
+It also contains all materials developed for the [Installfest](installfest-README.md) organized by PyLadies that was developed to help participants to be prepared for the conference.**

 *To download files from GitHub, click "Raw" or "View Raw"*